 Traveling can be hectic as is, and downright scary if you suffer from Gout.
+If you are going abroad it can be even more of a worry as you are not near home, or in the same country to get the help you need, that is why making a packing list, or checking one out from such websites as Rent.is can be very beneficial.
 Why does Gout tend to attack at THE worst imaginable times and can you avoid this fate?

 The anticipation and fear of the next Gout attack can be extremely stressful.
 Travel can be very stressful, too.
 Unfortunately, stress can actually CAUSE an attack.
 Stress can dramatically alter the pH of the body increasing its acid load, pulling minerals from the body, and triggering inflammation.
 While finally arriving at your destination can be relaxing and fun, the stress leading up to that point could cause problems.